EDAPINENUT/ppflow/README.md

     pdb_filtered.pt
 ```

-We cannot provide the raw dataset of `PPDbench` since it is hard to find a anonymous drive for the large dataset.
-For further test and comparison on reference `pdb` file.
-Unzip the file of `PPDbench.tar.gz`, leading to the directory as
+If you want the raw datasets for preprocessing, please download them through google drive  [https://drive.google.com/drive/folders/1ce5DVmZz0c-p3PKrGDQoU_C9MD3cWLNq]:  Unzip the file of `datasets_raw.zip`, leading to the directory as
 ```
 - dataset
     - PPDbench